 Our non-financial statements are partially based on the indicators recommended by the Global Reporting Initiative – the most widely recognised and most commonly used reference document in the world.

 Our CSR objectives were developed in line with UN sustainability goals and the United Nations Global Compact pact.
 As signatories to the pact, we’re committed to responsible business practices across the environment, human rights, labour and anti-corruption.
 This applies wherever we work and whatever we do, across our culture, operating procedures and all our regions.

-In 2021, our CoP will qualify for the "GC Advanced" level!
+In 2021, our CoP qualified for the "GC Advanced" level!
 In 2022, Egis is a beta-tester of the Global Compact's new Communication on Progress (CoP)

 Egis supports the FSB’s Task Force on Climate-related Financial Disclosures (TCFD).
 The TCFD guidance was created to help companies and investors voluntarily disclose climate-related financial risks clearly, consistently, and reliably to help lenders, insurers, and investors make informed decisions.

 We have been assessing our climate change risks and opportunities based on the TCFD guidance since 2018.
 The recommendations are structured around four important organisational areas; governance, strategy, risk management, and metrics and targets.

 Our voluntary extra-financial reporting relies in part on indicators recommended by the Global Reporting Initiative (GRI).
 The GRI is a non-profit organisation that guides companies on how to report and communicate on their sustainable development policy.